 top of page

-Why I Chose the Breeds of Dogs That I Have.
+Why I Chose the Breed of Dogs That I Have.

 They say "It is all in how you raise a dog".
 That is not true.
 Although, how you raise a dog is very important, a good share of your dogs temperament, personality, traits, etc., are hard wired genetically from birth.